charlesalaras/cll-web-app/README.md

 yarn install
 yarn dev
 ```
+(If yarn is installed but the above yarn commands aren't working, try replacing "yarn" with "yarnpkg")

 Your app should be up and running on [http://localhost:3000](http://localhost:3000)!
 If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).

 You will either see a message stating "You are connected to MongoDB" or "You are NOT connected to MongoDB".
 Ensure that you have provided the correct `MONGODB_URI` environment variable.